Special Municipal Election - March 20, 2018

 Registering to Vote - In Person

-- In Nashua, residents may register at the City Clerk's Office, 229 Main Street, Monday through Friday, 8 a.m. - 5 p.m.
+- In Nashua, residents may register at the City Clerk's Office, 229 Main Street, Monday through Friday, 8 a.m. - 5 p.m., excluding holidays.

-- Should you not be able to come into our office, you can register to vote on election day at the polls.
+- If you are unable to come into our office, you can register to vote on election day at the polls.
 Registering on election day and then voting will require you to wait in two lines: one to register and one to vote.
 You will save time by registering earlier.

 Registering to Vote - Absentee

-In New Hampshire, only residents who are temporarily absent from the City (such as college students or overseas citizens) and residents who are physically disabled and unable to come to the Office of the City Clerk or the polling place to register, may do so by mail.
-Please contact the City Clerk at (603-589-3010) for information and forms.
+In New Hampshire, only residents who are temporarily absent from the City (such as college students or overseas citizens) and residents who are physically disabled and unable to come to the Office of the City Clerk or the polling location to register, may do so by mail.
+Please contact the City Clerk at (603-589-3010) for more information.

 Voter Information Look-up - Office of the Secretary of State